-Government grants and contributions that are based on contracts for specific projects, akin to government grants, are recognised as expenditure is incurred and contractual obligations are fulfilled.
+Government grants for specific projects and contributions that are based on contracts akin to government grants, are recognised as expenditure is incurred and contractual obligations are fulfilled.
 Contributions received, but not yet recognised, are included in deferred income.
-The IFRC typically receives such contributions from UN agencies, ECHO and other government agencies such as the Department for International Development (DFID) and USAID.
+The IFRC typically receives such contributions from United Nations (UN) agencies, the European Commission Humanitarian Aid Office (ECHO) and government agencies such as the United Kingdom Department for International Development (DFID) and the United States Agency for International Development (USAID).
 Government grants that are not for specific projects, and are both earmarked and managed at appeal level (see below) are recognised when a confirmed written pledge has been received from the donor and accepted by the IFRC.